sc2ad/beat-saber-community-wiki/hook-modding-guide.md

 Next, let's go ahead and set up our utilities for actually hooking and whatnot.
 To do this, I _strongly_ recommend setting up a git repo where your template `Android.mk`, `Application.mk`, `main.cpp` and build scripts are within a folder on the root of the repo (call it, say, `templatemod`).

-Next, you want to add a submodule with: `https://github.com/sc2ad/beatsaber-hook.git` and [initialize it recursively](https://www.vogella.com/tutorials/GitSubmodules/article.html#submodules_trackbranch).
+Next, you want to add a submodule with: `https://github.com/sc2ad/beatsaber-hook.git` and [initialize it recursively](https://www.vogella.com/tutorials/GitSubmodules/article.html#submodules_trackbranch) (`git submodule update --init --recursive`).
 If you aren't using git for this, you can simply download a .zip and extract it from [this link](https://github.com/sc2ad/beatsaber-hook) and place it in your root project directory.

 ### IL2CPP Headers